yglcode/how_work_flow/README.md

       * deterministic, idempotent workflow functions
           so it can be replayed to achieve same output
       * fallible code are isolated into tasks/activities,
-	  which can be guarded by timeout, retry, and hearbeating,
+	  which can be guarded by timeout, retry, and heartbeating,
-          whose invocations (arguments/results) can be saved to execution event history DB and can be recovered or replayed later to restore last known execution state.
+          whose invocations (arguments/results) can be saved to execution event history DB and can be recovered or replayed later (without duplicated external calls/side-effects) to restore last known workflow execution state.

     * common settings for fault-tolerance:
         especially for task/activity with external interactions